-) but often it turns out that a malfunction has created something wondrous.
+In mad science, "malfunction" does not mean fried circuits and broken equipment (sometimes) but often it turns out that a malfunction has created something wondrous.
 Usually there is no explanation to how a "malfunction" can make modifications that seem intelligent, and no mention to where it gets the parts for a technology that is entirely different from the intended.
-For example a toaster can easily become a time machine through Miraculous Malfunction.
+For example, a toaster can easily become a Time Machine through Miraculous Malfunction.

 (While there are real-world examples of inventors accidentally stumbling upon new things while researching something else, the fictional inventor will never need to bother with follow-up research: they will get the new tech from it ready-made.)

-- In Ghost in the Shell: Stand Alone Complex the tachikomas become sapient due to an imperfection on one of their circuit boards caused by Bateau giving his "personal" takioma natural oil which corroded part of it.
-This tachikoma induced sapience in the others when their AI's were synchronized.
+- In Ghost in the Shell: Stand Alone Complex, the tachikomas become sapient due to an imperfection on one of their circuit boards caused by Batou giving his "personal" tachikoma natural oil which corroded part of it.
+This tachikoma induced sapience in the others when their AIs were synchronized.
 They did try that with the fujikomas, yet that did not work.
 They never quite figured the reason out.

 - The material that became Captain America's circular shield was created accidentally during an experiment to merge vibranium and an iron alloy.
 An unknown catalyst entered the mixture while the scientist overseeing it was asleep.

-- Happens in the 1984 film Electric Dreams: the hero, Miles, spills champagne on his PC while it is plugged into his company's megacomputer, causing his computer (of course!) to come to life.
+- In Electric Dreams, the hero Miles spills champagne on his PC while it is plugged into his company's megacomputer, causing his computer (of course!) to come to life.

 - In Memoirs of an Invisible Man, it's implied that someone spilling a cup of coffee on a control panel resulted in uncontrolled but permanent invisibility, in a lab whose research had nothing to do with invisibility.

-- Invoked in an episode of The Adventures of Sonic the Hedgehog, where Robotnik explicitly says that the creation of his "Super-Genius Program" was a million-to-one shot — and after the program is stolen and he orders his computer to make it again, the computer has to remind him of exactly this fact (which he said himself not five minutes before!).
+- Invoked in an episode of Adventures of Sonic the Hedgehog when Robotnik explicitly says that the creation of his "Super-Genius Program" was a million-to-one shot — and after the program is stolen and he orders his computer to make it again, the computer has to remind him of exactly this fact (which he said himself not five minutes before!).

 - Iodine was discovered completely by accident as a byproduct of adding too much sulfuric acid to the waste left over after making saltpeter (a component of gunpowder) from seaweed.
 After the initial fight over who had discovered the new element, there came the question of what to do with it.
 It dyed and stained things well, but didn't smell too good, so it was given to soldiers to use to mark the wounds of those who had been shot, stabbed, etc. in battle.
 Surgeons of the period quickly noticed that soldiers whose wounds had been marked by iodine were far less prone to infection.